fifthguy/squirrel/README.md

   --verbose             Print lots of stuff to screen -t THREADS, --threads THREADS
                         Number of threads

+Reference genome options:
+  -r REF_FASTA, --ref_fasta REF_FASTA Reference genome filename?
+  -m REF_MASK, --ref_mask REF_MASK What to mask?
+  -b REF_GENE_BOUNDARIES, --ref_gene_boundaries REF_GENE_BOUNDARIES Where are the CDS?
+  -c REF_TRIM_END, --ref_trim_end REF_TRIM_END Where to trim off second ITR

 ```

 ## How it works

-Squirrel maps each query genome in the input file against the NC_063383 reference genome using [minimap2](https://academic.oup.com/bioinformatics/article/34/18/3094/4994778).
-It then trims to 190788 at the end of the genome to mask out one of the ITR regions and pads the end of the genome with `N`.
+Squirrel maps each query genome in the input file against the a reference genome (default U60315) using [minimap2](https://academic.oup.com/bioinformatics/article/34/18/3094/4994778).
+It then trims to a given coordinate (default 185579) at the end of the genome to mask out one of the ITR regions and pads the end of the genome with `N`.
 It performs masking (replacement with `N`) on low-complexity or repetitive regions, defined [here](https://github.com/aineniamh/squirrel/blob/main/squirrel/data/to_mask.csv).
 The masking can be toggled on and off.
 Using [gofasta](https://academic.oup.com/bioinformatics/article/38/16/4033/6631223), the map file is then converted into a multiple sequence alignment.

-Squirrel by default creates a single alignment fasta file.
-Using the genbank coordinates for NC_063383 it also has the ability to extract the aligned coding sequences either as separate records or as a concatenated alignment.
+This fork of Squirrel by default creates a single alignment fasta file.
+Using the genbank coordinates it also has the ability to extract the aligned coding sequences either as separate records or as a concatenated alignment.
 This can facilitate codon-aware phylogenetic or sequence analysis.

 ## Installation